wabbit-corp/kappa/Spec.md

 Well-formedness:

-* `Wrapper` must be a type constructor with exactly one constructor taking exactly one field (a “newtype-like” wrapper).
+* `Wrapper` must resolve to a constructor whose type is of the form `T -> W`, where `W` is a data type with exactly one constructor and that constructor has exactly one field (a “newtype-like” wrapper).
   Otherwise `using Wrapper` is a compile-time error.

 Rules: